conduktor/conduktor-docs/docs/gateway/interceptors/data-security/encryption/encryption-configuration.md

 {"algorithm":"AES128_GCM","keyId":"gateway-kms://fieldKeySecret-name-123456","uuid":"<UNIQUE_PER_EDEK_GENERATED>"}
 ```

 Multiple records produced against this config would cause multiple EDEKs to be saved in the Gateway storage (due to the `{{record.key}}` template giving a unique key for each Kafka record key).

 If there are multiple Gateway nodes running, it's also possible for multiple DEKs/EDEKs to be generated for the same record key.
 Two nodes processing different records with the same record key at the same time could both assume they were generating a DEK/EDEK for the first time.
 In this scenario, there would be two EDEKs in the Gateway storage with the same `keyId` but they would each have a different `UUID`.

-For example.
+For example:

 ```
 {"algorithm":"AES128_GCM","keyId":"gateway-kms://fieldKeySecret-name-123456","uuid":"2cd8125a-b55f-4214-a528-be3c9b47519b"}